jernst/josl/README.md

 # Credits

 * Thingiverse user [Rich Olson](https://www.thingiverse.com/nothinglabs/about)
-  created a PuzzlaCut OpenSCAD library [here](https://www.thingiverse.com/thing:35834) on Thingiverse, which inspired how to do some of this more simply than I could think of myself.
+  created a PuzzleCut OpenSCAD library [here](https://www.thingiverse.com/thing:35834) on Thingiverse, which inspired how to do some of this more simply than I could think of myself.
 * OpenSCAD forum user [Jordan Brown](http://forum.openscad.org/template/NamlServlet.jtp?macro=user_nodes&user=1912)